swisschain/Swisschain.Sdk.Server/README.md

 }
 ```

-Then you can use `Authorize` attribute on your controllers and action-methods to require a scope for requests execution:
+Then you can use `Authorize` attribute on your controllers and action-methods to require scope for requests execution:

 ```c#
 [Route("api/orders")]